 The Award

-A maximum of five Meigs Distinguished Teaching Professors will be named each year.
+Up to five Meigs Distinguished Teaching Professors will be named each year.
 The faculty so named shall receive a permanent salary increase of $6,000 beyond the raise provided through the normal allocation process at the college and departmental levels.
 In addition, the awardees shall receive a $1,000 discretionary fund for one year.
-Funds for the Meigs Professorships will come from the Office of the Senior Vice President for Academic Affairs and Provost.
+Funds for the Meigs Professorships will come from the Office of the Provost.

 Process

-Each College or School may put forward to the Office of Academic Programs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.
+Each college or school may put forward one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education and Veterinary Medicine may each forward two nominations per year.

 No more than one professorship will be awarded in a single year to faculty nominated from a single department.
 Faculty who have won the Meigs Professorship are not eligible for re-nomination.

-3. Supporting documentation, such as course evaluation data, supporting letters from colleagues and students (or summaries or excerpts thereof), syllabi, etc.
+- Supporting documentation such as course evaluation data, supporting letters from colleagues and students (or summaries or excerpts thereof), syllabi, etc. (see below)

-The written statement must be prepared by the departmental executive officer and should be no more than five pages in length.
+The written statement must be prepared by the department head or dean.
 It should state clearly the candidate’s teaching load, past and present, and how it compares to the typical teaching load in the candidate’s department; it might also address the variety and levels of courses the candidate teaches.
 It must clearly and explicitly address each of the three following questions:

 There are myriad ways in which significant contributions can be made: principal role in major curricular reform, introduction of pedagogical methods (including computer-aided instruction) that have resulted in others improving instructional quality, publication of a highly valued and used textbook or other course materials, development of new or innovative courses that occupy a key role in the curriculum, evaluated contributions to (or research in) disciplinary pedagogy, or systematic mentoring of young faculty members or teaching assistants striving to become better instructors.